Checking if rolling updates are possible

 3

-Rolling Upgrade is not possible.
+Rolling Update is not possible.
 The deployment must be shut down before applying the new configuration.

 4

-Rolling Upgrade is not possible.
+Rolling Update is not possible.
 The feature rolling-updates is disabled.

 On this page